BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for

 Handling antique oil paintings

-Before handling antique oil paintings it is advisable to remove jewellery or watches that could snag the surface.
+Before handling antique oil paintings remove jewellery or watches that could snag the surface.

 Never carry a painting by the top of the frame or by its stretcher.

 Oil paintings suffer from exposure to fluctuations in temperature.
-Always avoid hanging close to a heat source, such as a radiator or working fireplace.
+Never hang paintings close to a heat source, such as a radiator or working fireplace.

 Exposure to direct sunlight will fade colours over time.
 The use of ultraviolet filtering glass can reduce the risk of fading.

-Soot and smoke from open fire places can also cause lasting damage and alter the tone of unprimed or unvarnished works.
+Soot and smoke from open fire places can also cause lasting damage.
+They can also alter the tone of unprimed or unvarnished works.

 Cleaning antique oil paintings

 Cleaning should always be undertaken by an experienced restorer.

 Assuming there are no indications of loose paint, it is usually safe to dust occasionally with a soft artists brush.

 A dry paint surface, cracking, and discolouration of the varnish are clear indications that your oil painting needs urgent attention.

-If your oil paintings are showing signs of any of these issues, consult a BADA dealer who will able to recommend an experienced and reliable restorer.
+If your oil paintings show signs of any of these issues, consult a BADA dealer who will able to recommend a reliable restorer.